menggf/tsd/README.md

     3. Error: cannot find bwa in alignment
      A: Before usage, bwa should be installed and its location added into the $PATH variable in Linux system.

+    4. "-i" option is necessay for TSD?
+     "-i" option is an optioinal setting, to specifiy the targeted sequences.
+TSD is designed for targeted sequence discovery which allow identifying the genomic structure of targeted sequence.
+Therefore, "-i" is highed recommended for TSD and it has many benefits: (1) reduced the analysis time comsumption; (2) less-redundent output.
+(3) good visualization to the output results.

-    4. Who to contact for any problem?
+    5. Who to contact for any problem?
      A: Send email to Guofeng Meng(menggf@gmail.com)